tyby2017/Rock-Paper-Scissors/README.md

-This is a Rock, Paper, Scissors game.
+This is a Rock, Paper, Scissors game made with HTML, CSS and Javascript